 You can get a 100% LTV mortgage with no deposit (or equity) at all – but only if you already have a mortgage with the lender, or if you have a guarantor who can provide security.

-What are 100% mortgages?
+What are 100% LTV mortgages?

 Put simply, a 100% LTV (loan-to-value) mortgage is a loan for the full value of a property.
-If you buy a £200,000 home with a LTV 100% mortgage, you’d borrow £200,000 from a bank or building society.
+So, if you bought a £200,000 home with a 100% LTV mortgage, you’d borrow £200,000 from the lender.

 Most mortgages are not 100% LTV – usually you would provide some of your own money, either via a deposit or, in the case of remortgaging, equity in your home.
 A more conventional 90% LTV mortgage, for example, would require you to contribute a deposit of 10%, or £20,000, if you want to buy that £200,000 home.

-Can you get a 100% mortgage?
+Can I get a 100% mortgage?

-Your best bet is to either save up for a deposit, or use a government scheme such as Help To Buy: Shared Ownership.
-Shared ownership lets you buy a small percentage of the property initially – normally starting at 25% – and thus you don’t need a large deposit.
+Your best bet is to either take steps to help you save up for a deposit, or use a government scheme such as Help to Buy: Shared Ownership.
+Shared ownership lets you buy a percentage of the property initially – between 25% and 75% – and thus you won’t need such a large deposit.
 Over time you can buy more of the property until you own the whole thing.

 Can you get a mortgage with an LTV over 100%?

 For example, if you have a mortgage for £200,000 but your home has gone down in value to £180,000, you would need to find a mortgage with an LTV of about 111%.

-Or alternatively you might try to add some of your own savings as a deposit to bring the LTV down to 100%, or ideally 95%.
+Alternatively, try to add some of your own savings as a deposit to bring the LTV down to 100%, or ideally 95%.